 Together, the three founders and Fontys invest €190 million in engaging projects and developments on and around the campuses in Maastricht, Geleen, Venlo and Heerlen.
 The Province of Limburg matches the investments with the same amount; this leads to a total of €380 million that is available to initiate and expand projects.

 Together with the investments by trade and industry and (inter)national subsidies about €600 million will expectedly be invested in the Limburg economy.
 Calculations indicate that this will lead to 2300 direct and 10.000 indirect jobs.
 The further expansion and linkage of the campuses also has international effects.
 Collaborations with various knowledge institutes in the border region are being initiated.

-The first projects, mostly on the initiative of Maastricht University, have been launched.
+In recent years, major projects have been launched within the framework of Kennis-As Limburg, often at the initiative of Maastricht University.
 These projects share a series of characteristics.
 Without exception they are multidisciplinary and nurtured by various (scientific and social) partners; they seek connections with trade and industry and focus on either the social issues in Limburg or the economic strengths in the region.
 That way they guarantee a sustainable reinforcement the economic and social structure in Limburg.